netgroup/eclat-daemon/docs/quickstart.rst

 Quick Start
 ===========

-Working with offline and preinstalled doker image, on LINUX
+Make sure having Docker installed on your machine Working with offline and preinstalled doker image, on LINUX/MAC.

 #.
-Download the docker image eclat.tar.gz
+Open a terminal in the current folder

 #.
 Load the image: ``docker load < eclat.tar.gz``